Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● Cooking time: shorter than Bomba

-● Very stable, ideal for outdoor kitchens with paella pans
+● Very stable, ideal for outdoor kitchens with a paella pan

 ● Be part of the current campaign